soodaayush/canadian-computing-competition/README.md

 ## Lessons Learned

-I learned to break down complex problems into smaller pieces and to tackle all of the small pieces to solve the bigger problem.
+I learned to break down complex problems into smaller pieces and tackle all the small pieces to solve the bigger problem.

 ## Contests Written